MadelineMulder/FRESH/data/README.md

 This folder contains data related to the FRESH Project.

 Data included:
 * GeoJSON of boundary of study area on Grand Bahama Island
+* Shapefile of boundary of study area on Grand Bahama Island